Documentation Index

 Available triggers

-Two triggers are available:
+Three triggers are available:

 Before First Message runs the workflow before your Gladly Agent processes the first message in a conversation.
 The workflow takes control at the start of the session and completes its steps before the Agent begins.
 Use this trigger for things that should happen on every new conversation: sending a greeting or disclosure, filtering spam, collecting routing information, or identifying the Customer.